camronh/Lottery-Tutorial/README.md

 #### 7. Create a function to mock the QRNG picking the winners

+Before we decentralize our lottery, lets mock the random number generation so that we can test the contracts functionality.
+We will be decentralizing this function in Part 2 of this tutorial by using the API3 QRNG.

 ```solidity
 function closeWeek(uint256 _randomNumber) public {
     require(block.timestamp > endTime, "Lottery has not ended"); // not available until end time has passed